wp-plugins/landing-pages/readme.txt

 == Changelog ==

-=  1.2.2 =
+=  1.2.3 =

-* Fixed: Unexpected output from the new form tool (coming soon)
-* Fixed: Install WordPress Leads Message in Admin from showing multiple times
+* Fixed: Security issue with vulnerability to sql injection.

 =  1.2.1 =